sztupy/scotland-school-map/README.md

 * Percentage of pupils with either 5 or more Highers or 1 or more Advanced Highers (whichever is larger)
 * The average between pupils with 5 or more Highers and 1 or more Advanced Highers

 The year where the data is taken can also be changed.
-It can also be aggregated across multiple years.
+It can also be aggregated using different methods across multiple years.

 There is still the option as well to limit display of schools that are in a particular band, e.g. 50-60%, etc.